Warsame-Egal/Socket-Chat/README.md

 - Real-time messaging with Socket.IO
 - Responsive front-end using React and Tailwind CSS
 - Backend built with Node.js Express and TypeScript
+- Redis-backed caching for rooms, users and chat history

 ---